-1. Consensual participation in remedial activities shall be maximized.

-2. Consistency with USEPA actions and MSGBW Section 28 shall be maintained.

-health-based advisory levels established by the department for contaminants in drinking water for which maximum contaminant levels have not been established.
-Notification levels are established as precautionary measures for contaminants that may be considered candidates for establishment of maximum contaminant levels, but have not yet undergone or completed the regulatory standard setting process prescribed for the development of maximum contaminant levels and are not drinking water standards."

-3. Control of decisions by the local public (i.e., producers and the water consumers/rate payers they represent) affecting groundwater quality and water supplies shall be maintained.

-4. Expedite remedial activities, as appropriate, by providing incentives, such as (a) avoiding litigation costs and risks (e.g. adverse judgment, exposure to other PRPs/agencies, etc.), (b) providing funds from federal, state, the WQA or other sources, and (c) utilizing existing water producing/treatment equipment, where appropriate.

-5. The overall economic impact to water consumers shall be minimized for all response actions by requiring financial participation from any party responsible for the contamination.
-Within the discretion of the WQA, a cost recovery action, including, but not limited to, a request for joint and several liability, will be initiated against any responsible party not participating at a financial level acceptable to WQA.

-6. WQA shall facilitate the acceleration of the removal of contaminant mass in the Basin by working with the USEPA, DTSC, LARWQCB, DDW, water purveyors and PRPs to (a) identify high priority cleanup projects that are consistent with USEPA objectives, and (b) begin implementation of the required remedy as soon as possible.
+- 1. Consensual participation in remedial activities shall be maximized. - 2.
+Consistency with USEPA actions and MSGBW Section 28 shall be maintained. - 3.
+Control of decisions by the local public (i.e., producers and the water consumers/rate payers they represent) affecting groundwater quality and water supplies shall be maintained. - 4.
+Expedite remedial activities, as appropriate, by providing incentives, such as (a) avoiding litigation costs and risks (e.g. adverse judgment, exposure to other PRPs/agencies, etc.), (b) providing funds from federal, state, the WQA or other sources, and (c) utilizing existing water producing/treatment equipment, where appropriate. - 5.
+The overall economic impact to water consumers shall be minimized for all response actions by requiring financial participation from any party responsible for the contamination.
+Within the discretion of the WQA, a cost recovery action, including, but not limited to, a request for joint and several liability, will be initiated against any responsible party not participating at a financial level acceptable to WQA. - 6.
+WQA shall facilitate the acceleration of the removal of contaminant mass in the Basin by working with the USEPA, DTSC, LARWQCB, DDW, water purveyors and PRPs to (a) identify high priority cleanup projects that are consistent with USEPA objectives, and (b) begin implementation of the required remedy as soon as possible.
 Cleanup projects that prevent or otherwise restrict the lateral or vertical migration of contamination shall be given higher ranking over those cleanup projects that do not prevent such migration.